joffrey-bion/krossbow/docs/stomp/conversions/moshi.md

 ## Dependency

-You will need to declare the following Gradle dependency to add these capabilities (you don't need the core module anymore as it is transitively brought by this one):
+To use Moshi conversions, add `krossbow-stomp-jackson` to your Gradle dependencies (`krossbow-stomp-core` is unnecessary because it's transitively brought by this one):

 ```kotlin
 implementation("org.hildan.krossbow:krossbow-stomp-moshi:{{ git.tag }}")